japleitez/peecko-api-doc/README.md

 The dummy API provides fake data in English and changing the User's language to another language will not have an effect.

 ## Authenticating
-The Sign-In service authenticates the user and returns a token if you provide valid credentials (username and password).
+The Sign-In service authenticates the user and returns a token.
+You must provide valid credentials (username and password).
 This token has to be sent in all subsequent calls to the API as part of the HTTP headers:
 ```
 [ Authorization, Bearer + space + token ]